nabil-alsayed/SimpleGradingSystem/README.md

 ## 📖 Overview

-**Student Score Manager** is a Java application crafted as part of a university OOP course assignment.
+**Student Score Manager** is a Java application crafted using procedual programming as part of a university OOP course assignment.
 It's a simple yet effective tool, designed to provide insights into student scores, showcasing the foundational principles of OOP.

 ---